-(Monday - Friday 9:00 am to 12:30 pm) See merit badge schedule on page 26 for specific times that merit badges are offered.
+(Monday - Friday 9:00 am to 12:30 pm & 2:00 pm to 3:00 pm)

+See merit badge schedule on page 26 for specific times that merit badges are offered.
 Please note that some merit badges require 100 minute periods.
-Each afternoon will play host to various Jungle Adventures designed for the scout and their buddy, The patrol, or the entire unit.
+Each afternoon will play host to various Afternoon Adventures designed for the scout and their buddy, The patrol, or the entire unit.